 In the event of an actual fire, contact the Public Safety Office immediately.
 When evacuating, do not use the elevators.
 If you are on the first floor, exit the building via the nearest door.
 If you are above the first floor, use the nearest staircase to exit the building.
 Use another staircase if your first choice is blocked.
 Do not open the door if it is hot to the touch.
 Look for another exit.

 If you are unable to exit, call the emergency number x6666.
 If possible, when exiting the building, wear shoes or slippers, wrap yourself in a robe or blanket, and close windows and doors.
 Be sure to take your key, but do not lock your door.
 Walk to the nearest exit.

-It is critical that you calmly stand away from the building while Public Safety checks the building.
+It is critical that you calmly stand away from the building while emergency personnel check the building.

 The designated area for Doyle residents are Doyle circle lawn (across the street from the building).

-The designated area for Meletia residents are the pond circle between Meletia and Gibbons Halls.
-Failure to evacuate a building during a fire alarm will result in fines and/or disciplinary action.
+The designated area for Meletia residents are the pond circle between Meletia and Gibbons Halls AND/OR the lawn towards the left side of the Meletia front entrance, near visitor parking.

+Failure to evacuate a building during a fire alarm will result in fines and/or disciplinary action as it against Baltimore Fire Safety laws.